 Auctions Bidding Rings

 This is an illegal industry practice which occurs mainly in conventional auctions, rather than on eBay.
 Dealers agree not to bid on a particular item or items at an auction, but send one of their number to attend and win the item.
-The dealers do not bid against each other in the real auction, therefore colectively paying a lower sale price.
+The dealers do not bid against each other in the real auction, therefore collectively paying a lower sale price.
 They may hold another, private auction in order to decide who gets the item, although in some cases the ring allows each member in rotation to have the item at the sale price (this is also called bid rotation).

-Bidding rings are especially prevalent in specialist markets where the dealer community is small, making the possibility of effectively distorting the price is higher.
+Bidding rings are especially prevalent in specialist markets where the dealer community is small, making the possibility of effectively distorting the price higher.

-Evidence which may be relevant in auction related investigations may include: witness testimony (including that of auction house staff), conspicuous absence of key dealers in a field, and evidence of unexplained telephone and financial links between suspects.
+Evidence which may be relevant in auction related investigations can include: witness testimony (including that of auction house staff), conspicuous absence of key dealers in a field, and evidence of unexplained telephone and financial links between suspects.

 Money Laundering in the Sale of Art Forgery and Fake Antiques

 Money laundering allegations often accompany art theft and handling cases.
 The purchase of art and high value objects can also be a very effective way of converting illegal assets, which of course can still be money laundering, albeit in a different form.
-For more detailed information on money laundering, click Money Laundering on the left hand toolbar.